 1The Condor: Ornithological Applications, 2014

 Cities with a density of building structures, including high-rise, can be the site of nighttime bird collisions due to interior and exterior lighting.
 Flocks of migrating birds can collide with large buildings and this generates headlines and attention.
 However, suburban, low-rise buildings account for a much higher percentage of collisions; individual collisions may not be as evident but can happen more frequently.
 In general, there are four ways buildings and building environments contribute to bird collisions:

 Birds cannot differentiate between actual and reflections of tree, sky, or habitat.
 Even lower reflecting glass can act like a mirror when it is bright outside and dark inside.
 When coupled with certain façade designs, the reflections can create areas that are visually confusing to birds.
 Reflective materials that provide adequate image formation, pose a danger to birds.

-When there is a direct line of sight from one window to another (e.g. walkways, corners, bus stops, or transparent wind/sound barriers), birds do not perceive the glass as a barrier, and attempt to fly through, causing the collision.
+When there is a direct line of sight from one window to another (e.g. walkways, corners, bus stops, or transparent wind/sound barriers), birds do not perceive the glass as a barrier, and may attempt to fly through, causing a collision.
 Also, birds can see wooded atriums or indoor plants as an inviting habitat.

 The design of the building and its location can have a significant impact on the collision risk as well as the maximum effectiveness of deterrents.
 Building shape, location, and landscaping (especially the anticipated height of the tree canopy once mature) all have considerable impact on the collision risk profile of the facility.